Second Language Acquisition Faculty

 B.A. in Chinese and Communication, Rutgers, The State University of New Jersey

 Dr. Hana Kang holds a joint appointment from the Department of East Asian Languages and Cultures (EALC) and the Center for the Study of Languages and Cultures (CSLC).
-She teaches Korean language courses as well as linguistic courses.
+She teaches Korean language courses as well as linguistics courses.
 Her research interests include foreign language acquisition, computer-assisted language learning, and language learner identity.
 She has presented research papers on the acquisition of Chinese characters by foreign language learners at various national conferences.
 She published a book chapter “Negotiation of Identities in a Multilingual Setting: Korean Generation 1.5 in Email Writing” in Reinventing Identities in Second Language Writing, National Council of Teachers of English.
 Recently, she received FRSP Initiation Grant ($10,000) for the proposal entitled: Language Learners’ Cognitive Processing and Production in Chinese and Korean Writing: The Analysis of Eye-Movement and Handwriting Tracking Data.
 Her current research projects also include investigating foreign language learners’ writing processes and bilingual speakers’ identity construction.